Self-help for smart people.

 • The above emails and meditations.

 • Bonus content to help you put the wisdom from my podcast into practice.
-For each new episode (we drop every Monday, Wednesday, and sometimes Friday), you’ll get a cheatsheet that summarizes the key takeaways, provides time-stamped highlights so you can revisit key parts of the discussion, and a full transcript.
+For each new episode (we drop every Monday, Wednesday, and sometimes Friday), you’ll get a cheatsheet that summarizes the key takeaways, provides time-stamped highlights and a full transcript.

-• Interaction: You’ll have the ability to comment on my posts and also to chat directly with me, my team, and the wider community.
-Sometimes our guests will hop in as well.
-We’ll chop it up about the episodes and more.
+• Interaction: You have the ability to comment on my posts and also to chat directly with me, my team, and the wider community.
+Sometimes our guests hop in as well.
+We chop it up about the episodes and more.
 Too many of us do self-improvement alone.
 The research shows it’s best pursued as a team sport.

-• Along those lines, I’ll do monthly, live, video AMAs (“Ask Me Anything”), in which I’ll guide a meditation then take questions.
+• Along those lines, I do monthly, live, video AMAs (“Ask Me Anythings”), in which I’ll guide a meditation then take your questions.

 • Finally, an experimental feature: some days, I will livestream my own meditation practice.
 You can dip in and sit with me for as long or as short as you like while I meditate at home or on the road.
 These sessions will be unguided and unplanned, but you can sign up for alerts.